4 Walls: Background

 South Korea-based girl group f(x) had been known as a five-member girl group, with its original lineup consisting of members Krystal, Amber, Victoria, Sulli, and Luna.
 The group's last release as a five-member group was Red Light, released in July 2014.
 During the promotion of Red Light, member Sulli did not participate in live performances due to her "suffering from continual negative comments and false rumors," according to the group's parent company S.M.
 Entertainment's official statement on July 25, 2014. f(x)'s promotional activities thereafter involved the four other members, while Sulli took a career hiatus.
-On August 7, 2015, it was announced that Sulli had officially withdrawn from the group to focus on her acting career, and f(x) would continue to promote as a four-member group.
+On August 7, 2015, it was announced that Sulli had officially withdrawn from the group to focus on her acting career, and f(x) would continue to operate as a four-member group.

 Release and promotion

 f(x) was announced to be working on its then-forthcoming studio album on September 11, 2015, when the group traveled to Jeju Island to film a music video.
 The album, titled 4 Walls, was released digitally worldwide on October 27, 2015, by S.M.
 Entertainment.
 In South Korea, the album was distributed digitally and physically by S.M.
 Entertainment and KT Music.
 The music video for the title track "4 Walls" was released simultaneously.
 The song impacted Korean Broadcasting System's "K-Pop Connection" radio on October 29.
 Art director Min Hee-jin commissioned an art exhibition to promote the album.

 Following the release of the album, f(x) appeared and performed on several music programs.
 Its first televised appearance was on October 29, 2015, on Mnet's M Countdown, where the group performed "4 Walls" and "Diamond".
 The group subsequently appeared on KBS' Music Bank and MBC's Show!
 Music Core on the two following days, respectively.
 To further promote the album, f(x) embarked on their debut concert tour Dimension 4 – Docking Station.
 The tour kicked off in Seoul, South Korea at Olympic Park from January 29 to 31, 2016, and further included six shows in four cities of Japan: Tokyo, Fukuoka, Osaka and Nagoya.
 The tour lasted from February 20 to 28, 2016.